-Mojave Desert: Sweeney Granite Mountains Desert Reseach Center A preservation with use exclusive to researchers, the Sweeney Granite Mountains Desert Research Center in the Mojave Desert (34.8056°N, 115.6639°W) is located in San Bernadino Country.
-It boasts a high species richness of 504 vascular plant, 156 birds, 42 mammals, and 2 amphibians.
+Mojave Desert: Sweeney Granite Mountains Desert Reseach Center

+The Sweeney Granite Mountains Desert Research Center in the Mojave Desert (34.8056°N, 115.6639°W) is located in San Bernadino Country.
+It boasts a high species richness of 504 vascular plant, 156 birds, 42 mammals, and 2 amphibians (citation).
 The site has an average of 23 cm of precipitation annually.
 The July maximum and minimum mean temperature of 33 degrees C and 20 degrees C, respectively, and a December maximum and minimum mean temperature of 8 degrees C and -1 degrees C, respectively.
 The elevation range is 1,128 to 2,071 meters.
 It is home to two species of interest, Buckhorn Cholla (Cylindroputia acanthocarpa) and Beavertail Prickly Pear (Opuntia basilaris var. basilaris).

-Wind Wolves Preserve Self identifying as the West Coast’s largest nonprofit preserve at 93,000 acres, the Wind Wolves Preserve (34.9943°N, 119.1854°W) is located within Kern County, CA. The site’s elevation ranges between 640 and 6,005 feet.
+Wind Wolves Preserve

+WWP is the largest nonprofit preserve in the Western States at 93,000 (34.9943°N, 119.1854°W).
+It is located within Kern County, CA. The elevation of the site ranges between 640 and 6,005 feet.
 The site is home to several endangered species, including the Bakersfield cactus (Opuntia basilaris var. treleasei).
 The preserve is dominated by invasive grasses, particularly Brome Grass (Bromus ssp.) with the management conducting studies to remove those invasives.

-TBD Arizona Site We must conduct a team expedition to find suitable sites in the Sonoran Desert, where the Saguaro Cactus (Carnegiea gigantea) is found.

 Study Species

 Opuntia basilaris var. basilaris, also known as Beavertail, is a frequently occurring species of the family Cactaceae.
 Found at 800-1900 meters above sea level in gravelly bajadas, washes, and pinyon-juniper woodland (a common habitat in the Granite Mountains) , this species is more easily accessible than some other Opuntia species (Andre 2006).
 Like other members of the Opuntia genus, this species is distinct for its “paddle” shaped leaves and bright pink flowers.
 It is listed as secure by The Nature Conservancy.

 Cylindropuntia acanthocarpa, or Buckhorn Cholla, is another member of the Cactaceae family found in the Mojave desert and Granite Mountains.
 Found commonly in gravelly bajadas at 900-1500 meters above sea-level, it has similar accessibility as O. basilaris Andre (2006)].
-With an appearance more like a small, spiky tree and large red flowers, the genus Cyclindropuntia was recently split from the Opuntia genus (P. Nobel 2002).
+With an appearance more like a small, spiky tree and large red flowers, the genus Cyclindropuntia was recently split from the Opuntia genus (Nobel 2002).

 Opuntia basilaris var. treleasei, or the Bakersfield Cactus, is a state and federally listed endangered variation of Opuntia basilaris.
 At the time of listing, it was considered its own species, Opuntia treleasei (StateofCaliforniab 2018).
 Like the basilaris variation, the treleasei is found in gravelly soil (Hoover 1970).